amboxer21/MotionDetection/README.md

+# [As of 2020-08-03] Currently fixing up this repo's code and working on a new Gentoo based ISO image

+---

 # ** !!
 SEEMS THAT THE SYSTEM IMAGE FOR THE RPI4b IS CORRUPT and I will have to roll it AGAIN !! **

 # MotionDetection(CCTV) for Python3 on the Raspberry Pi 4 B